 Elisha distinguishes that "her soul is vexed" (2 Kings 4:27) and she exhibits her "it is well" faith by reminding Elisha that he was not to deceive her about having a son (2 Kings 4:28).
 Elisha immediately sends Gehazi with Elisha's staff to lay upon her son (2 Kings 4:29, 31).
 But the Shunammite woman, exercising her patience and temperance, waited with Elisha until Elisha made the journey to her home (2 Kings 4:30).
 In the end her faith paid off as Elisha healed her son (2 Kings 4:32-36).
 She was a grateful woman, displaying her godliness (2 Kings 4:37).

 In conclusion, the Shunammite woman demonstrates the characteristics that faith generate: virtue, knowledge, temperance, patience, godliness, kindness, brotherly love and charity.
-As Christians, we always want to be able to say "it is well" no matter what circumstances are prevalent in our lives.
+As Christians, we always want to have faith to say "it is well" no matter what circumstances are prevalent in our lives.